Helen Flanagan: Personal life

-Flanagan's parents are Roman Catholic; she has expressed that she still feels a connection to her religious roots.
+In 2016 Flanagan revealed that she has been diagnosed with both Attention deficit hyperactivity disorder (ADHD) and bipolar disorder.
+In 2024, she revealed that she had suffered a psychotic episode due to a reaction to ADHD medication.

-Flanagan became engaged to Preston North End winger Scott Sinclair on 31 May 2018.
-They have two daughters, and one son.
-In October 2022, the media reported that her relationship with Scott Sinclair had finished after 13 years.
+Flanagan became engaged to Bristol Rovers winger Scott Sinclair on 31 May 2018.
+They have two daughters, and a son.
+In October 2022, the media reported that Flanagan's relationship with Sinclair had ended after 13 years.